-The parallels, symbols and comparisons between Climbing and the battle against Kidney Cancer are rich.
+The parallels, symbols and comparisons between climbing and the battle against kidney cancer are rich and instructive.
 Climbing is a metaphor for life and its application is even more insightful to those facing the challenge of kidney cancer.
-Here are some quotes from climbers.
+Here are some quotes from climbers, poets, psalms and philosophers about mountains and what they can teach us as we climb.
 These are inspiring and give some insight into the journey that begins with the words, “You have cancer.”

 4 Things a Mountain Teaches